 (I wrote more about this painting on the Artists Network.)

 You need to pay careful attention to the types of edges you use in your seascape painting.
 Here is a summary of the different edges you can use:

 Hard edge – A very crisp transition between the two shapes.

 Soft edge – A smooth transition between two shapes.

-Lost edge - A transition between two shapes which is so soft that you can barely see it.
+Lost edge – A transition between two shapes that is so soft that you can barely see it.